 Format your cover letter wisely

-The looks and feel of your cover letter should match the look and feel of your resume.
-Therefore, if you have your name in big bold font with your contact details right next to that on your resume, place that same information on your cover letter.
+The looks and feel of your cover letter sample should match the look and feel of your resume.
+Therefore, if you have your name in big bold font with your contact details right next to that on your resume, place that same information on your template.
 This will let the hiring staff know that these two papers go together.

 After your name and contact detail, type the date and then add a customized greeting like “Dear Mrs. Sarah Doe”.
 If you can’t find the name of the person responsible for the hiring process, you can write “Dear Hiring Manager”.

 If you’re wondering how to create a winning resume to go along with your cover letter, we created a guide that will help you do that.

 Write an introductory paragraph

 Good cover letter examples start with a strong sentence that explains what position you’re applying for and shows the interest you have in the company and the job.
 Keep in mind that you only have a few seconds to grab the attention of the hiring manager, so don’t start with a generic statement like “Please accept this letter as an application for the role of…”.
 Instead, mention why you want to work for the organization and what makes the company unique to you.

 Show the company that you’re the solution

 In the second paragraph explain how your knowledge, expertise, and skills are the perfect match for the role.
 Pinpoint your most relevant qualifications and your most important career accomplishments and discuss them in detail.
 This will clearly prove what you can bring to the position and how you are the solution the organization is looking for.

 In order to gain insight into what the company’s pain points are, review carefully the job posting, the organization’s website, and their social media activity.
-This will also help you add essential keywords throughout the cover letter.
+This will also help you add essential keywords throughout the cover letter sample.

 Tell your story